8 min read

 Organisations that create a recognition framework based on company values are also able to see which values being lived and recognised in specific teams, or which values may not be resonating in different areas across the business.

-If your organisation is going through culture change, a strategic employee recognition program can allow you to report, in real-time the progress you're making through your transformational journey, enabling you adapt people strategy or your communication program to help improve the understanding of different values as your business continues its journey.
+If your organisation is going through culture change, a strategic employee recognition programme can allow you to report, in real-time the progress you're making through your transformational journey, enabling you adapt people strategy or your communication programme to help improve the understanding of different values as your business continues its journey.

 Frequently recognising employees for how they handle customer relationships encourages good service, and this practice has led to an increase in customer service ratings and NPS for a number of the organisations we partner with.

-This continues to motivate teams and direct their energy and focus on creating a positive experience for the travellers in their care.
+This continues to motivate teams and direct their energy and focus to creating a positive experience for the customers in their care.

 As companies continue to recognise moments when their people handle customer queries and strengthen client relationships, they increase engagement and improve customer service.